-It’s not just smartphones; we love other tech, too.
+It's not just smartphones; we love other tech, too.
 So long as it seems helpful and flashy.
 Our smart coffee makers.
 Our Netflix.
 Our self-driving cars.
-We can’t get enough of technology.
+We cannot get enough of technology.

 Well, certain technology.

 Because our tech love is not spread around evenly.
-Most of us lawyers don’t feel the same way about our work technology as we do about our personal tech.
-We love when Alexa takes down our shopping list.
-But when using our billable-hour tracker or editing a motion in Word—suddenly tech seems less friendly.
+Most of us lawyers don't feel the same way about our work technology as we do about our personal tech.
+We love when Alexa adds items to our shopping list.
+But when using our billable-hour tracker or editing a motion in Word—suddenly, tech seems less friendly.

-I get it.
+I understand.
 Work tech is not love at first sight.
-We’ve been burned by it.
+We've been burned by it.
 Probably more than once.
 Much of the technology we use at work is linked to, well, work.
 We might be stressed or busy when we use it.
 We might blame it for some catastrophe that happened in the past.
-And it just doesn’t seem all that exciting when we get that email from IT letting us know that there’s a new Outlook update.
+And it just doesn't seem all that exciting when we receive that email from IT letting us know that there's a new Outlook update.